 So where do these deeply held beliefs about what we deserve come from?
 How did we first learn about what we do and do not deserve?

 First, it’s important to separate the terms earn and deserve.
 Earn is objective; you earned a first prize, you earned the money to buy what you want, and you even earn respect, it’s quantifiable.

 The second thing to know is that we typically learn what we do and don’t deserve from other people long before we have the ability to discern whether these ideas are really true.

 “Deserve” is also a power trope; a training word used by authority figures mainly when speaking to children about whether their behavior warrants reward.
 It’s often subjective.

-I may have had a strict nanny who frequently told me I didn’t deserve dessert because my nails were dirty, or a doting dad who thought everything I did deserved a reward.
-As a result, we all have different deeply held, complex beliefs around what we deserve, which we rarely question.
+I may have had a strict nanny who frequently told me I didn’t deserve dessert because my nails were dirty or a doting dad who thought everything I did deserve a reward.
+As a result, we all have different deeply held, complex beliefs about what we deserve, which we rarely question.

 By recognizing where these deep-ceded beliefs come from, we can begin to question them.

 If you answered yes to the “Do I deserve to be happy?” think about the habitual choices you make.
 And the next time you put other, able-bodied people before your own self-care needs, I invite you to stop to take notice.
 One strategy I talk about in Breathe Into Breakthrough is to use “The Work”, of Byron Katie to ask yourself the following questions;

 “Is it true?”

 “Are you absolutely certain it’s true?”